Rising bubbles draw surface patterns: a numerical study: Results and discussion

 It is known that the pattern formation is closely related to the directions in which the bubbles are emitted in sequence.
-In the bottom panels of Fig.~\ref{fig:patterns}, the difference $\varphi$ (marked in Fig.~\ref{fig:trajectory-overview}b below, clockwise positive) in the emission direction between consecutive bubbles, referred to as the ``divergence angle'' in Ref.~\citep{Yoshikawa2010}, is shown as a function of bubble release sequence number.
+In the bottom panels of Fig.~\ref{fig:patterns}, the difference $\varphi$ between the emission directions of consecutive bubbles, referred to as the ``divergence angle'' in Ref.~\citep{Yoshikawa2010}, is shown as a function of bubble release sequence number.
 As will be subsequently elucidated, $\varphi$ is fully determined by the local dynamics in the vicinity of the bubble emergence site.
-In detail, four major mechanisms are identified to be responsible for the formation of different surface patterns.
+In detail, four major processes are identified to be responsible for the formation of different surface patterns.
 They are (i) pair collisions, (ii) non-contact repulsion, (iii) bump confinement, and (iv) flow advection.
-The first two mechanisms both describe the interaction between bubbles.
+The first two processes both describe the interaction between bubbles.
 Pair collision occurs when two bubbles are close enough with their mass center distance $\ell \lesssim d$, and is associated with significant bubble squeezing, deformation, and quick velocity changes.
 Whereas non-contact repulsion is effective when $\ell \gtrsim d$ and is less violent.

 For the sake of clarity, in the following, the specific bubble that is focused on is named bubble 0.
 Other bubbles are labeled in chronological order of their release.
 Specifically, the two bubbles that rise to the free surface prior to bubble 0 are bubbles $-2$ and $-1$, respectively.
 The one that follows it is called bubble 1.